brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 That sentence was intentionally vague:

  * Which destination prefixes exactly must follow a special path and cannot follow the default route?
 In other words, which destination prefixes must be disaggregated?
-The word disaggregate is simply a fancy word for using a more specific route instead of the default route.

  * For those disaggregated routes, which subset of parent next-hops should these disaggregated routes avoid?
 This is the question that negative disaggregation answers.